Envío is kinda GenEvent², the modern

 for the developer as it could be.

-That all forced me to introduce Envío
+That all forced me to introduce Envío package.

-It is a drop-in replacement for GenEvent
+It is a drop-in replacement for GenEvent‘like functionality, built on top

-of Registry
+of Registry and supporting

-both synchronous and asychronous subscriptions (called :dispatch
+both synchronous and asychronous subscriptions (called :dispatch and pub_sub

-respectively, with names gracefully stolen from Registry
+respectively, with names gracefully stolen from Registry vocabulary.)

 With this in mind, the main goal was to drastically simplify creation of both publishers and subscribers, hide the boilerplate and make things work out of the box with a minimal amount of additional code required.

-also manages it’s own registry, Envio.Registry
+Envío also manages it’s own registry, Envio.Registry to deliberately

 relieve the amount of code you need to create as a boilerplate.